lwoodson/hollywood/README.md

 * Rails Engines
-** Generate with ```rails plugin new foo --dummy-app=spec/dummy -T```
+** Generate with ```rails plugin new foo --dummy-app=spec/dummy -T``` ** Wasted some time trying to get haml layouts to work.
+I needed to include the haml gem in the embedding rails app and things worked like you would expect.
+It does *not* matter if the haml gem is declared as a runtime dependency of the engine, application.haml will not be picked up by default.

 ## Questions
 These are questions I want to answer